Why is the City of Norman involved in composting?

 - We use a natural process that does not require starters or additives.
 The compost is turned, and watered at certain temperatures and moisture content.
+It takes approximately 90-120 days to fully compost a row of mulch.
 This type of composting takes just a few days longer to produce, but provides a high quality compost at a low cost to residents.

 398 Bratcher Miner Road